"Oxypathor", a quack device for increasing the body's absorbtion of oxygen, Canadian, 1910-1920

 - Object Number:

-- box, metal, box, paper, case, aluminium, case, cork, instrument, cloth, instrument, nickel plated, instrument, string
+- box, metal, box, paper, case, aluminium, case, cork, instrument, cloth, instrument, nickel plated and instrument, string

 - Wadsworth, F

 We encourage the use and reuse of our collection data.

 Data in the title, made, maker and details fields are released under Creative Commons Zero

 Descriptions and all other text content are licensed under a Creative Commons Attribution 4.0 licence

 View manifest in IIIF viewer

 Download manifest IIIF